MatrixEditor/caterpillar/_sources/index.rst.txt

    There are specialized options created only for documentation purposes, so you don't have to worry about documenting fields.
 Just apply the documentation as usual.

+.. admonition:: You want to optimize memory space?

+   No problem!
+It is possible to shrink the memory space occupied by unpacked objects up to 4 times.
+More information are provided when discussing available configuration :ref:`options`.

 Where to start?
 ---------------